Jim Doyle (Canadian politician)

 Jim Doyle (born October 28, 1943) is a politician in British Columbia, Canada.

 Doyle held public office for 30 years; five years as a councillor; fifteen as mayor of Golden, British Columbia, and ten years as a member of the legislative assembly and cabinet minister.
 Doyle is the longest serving mayor in Golden's history.

 Early life

-Doyle was born in County Down, Ireland.
+Doyle was born in Kilkinamurry, County Down Ireland, one of ten children.
 His passion for politics was sparked while working in Brisbane, Australia before emigrating to Canada in 1967.

 Local government

 Doyle was elected as a municipal councillor in Golden in 1976 and subsequently re-elected in 1978 and 1980.
 He went on to serve as mayor from 1981 to 1990.

 Legislative Assembly

 Following a 24-year career with the Canadian Pacific Railway Doyle was elected to the legislative assembly for the New Democratic Party in 1991 for the riding of Columbia River-Revelstoke.
 He was subsequently re-elected in 1996 and, during his second term as an MLA, held various offices within the provincial government, first as parliamentary secretary to the minister of municipal affairs.
-With the exception of a short period between February and November 2000 when Doyle was minister of forestsm he served as minister of municipal affairs from July 1999 until nearly the full caucus defeat of the party less two members in the election of May 2001.
+With the exception of a short period between February and November 2000 when Doyle was minister of forests, he served as minister of municipal affairs from July 1999 until nearly the full caucus defeat of the party less two members in the election of May 2001.